-The Green Dot approach is a research-based and evidence-supported program that trains individuals within a community to recognize the signs of power-based interpersonal threats and violence and equips individuals with tools that allow them to respond in ways that prevent or safely mitigates these behaviors.
+The Green Dot approach is a research-based and evidence-supported program that teaches individuals within a community how to recognize the signs of power-based interpersonal violence or threats, and equips individuals with tools that allow them to respond in ways that safely prevent or mitigate the harm.

-It sees these unacceptable behaviors as a cultural problem where the hateful and hurtful behaviors of individuals, if tolerated, accumulate and spread, ultimately becoming parat of the accepted community norm.
-Because the problem is based on the repeated occurence of unacceptable behaviors by members of the community, the solution Green Dot provides is also based on the repeated behaviors by members of the community.
+Green Dot sees these unacceptable behaviors as a cultural problem where the hateful and hurtful behaviors of individuals, if tolerated, accumulate and spread and ultimately become parat of the accepted community norm.
+Because the problem is based on the repeated occurence of unacceptable behaviors by members of the community, the solution Green Dot provides is also based on repeated behaviors by members of the community.

 Green Dot uses the power of the bystander to make a difference, instead of focusing on the victim or perpetrator.
 Most of us are far more likely to be bystanders than targets of hateful and hurtful words and actions.
 Research has shown that small, simple, and safe words and actions are powerful.
 They support and help protect the target.
 They help establish and maintain community norms.
 And they signal to others that bystanders are not powerless, but can easily make a difference.